Farmers’ Rights and Obligations

 4. As a farmer may I protect myself against crop or livestock damage?

-Yes, members of your household, non-household family members helping with the farm, and regularly hired farm help may kill game or wildlife witnessed to be causing, or about to cause, damage to farm crops, fruit trees, vegetables, livestock, poultry or beehives raised on any farmlands under your control, including detached lands.
-A person killing game for crop or livestock protection must report the kill to a Game Warden within 24 hours.
-The entire carcass of the bird or animal killed, less entrails, must be kept intact and at a safe place pending final disposition, unless the person is entitled to keep the animal (see question 5) or unless otherwise directed by a Game Warden.
-(Code – Sections 2121-2123, 2125, and 2126(a))
+Yes, if farming is a primary means of gaining a livelihood, you, members of your household, non-household family members helping with the farm, and regularly hired farm help may kill game or wildlife witnessed to be causing, or about to cause, damage to farm crops, fruit trees, vegetables, livestock, poultry, or beehives raised on any farmlands under your control, including detached lands.
+There is no limit to the number of game or wildlife that can be shot at one time under this provision.
+A person killing game for crop or livestock protection must report the kill to a Wildlife Conservation Officer within 24 hours.
+The entire carcass of the bird or animal killed, less entrails, must be kept intact and at a safe place pending final disposition, unless the person is entitled to keep the animal (see question 5) or unless otherwise directed by a Wildlife Conservation Officer.

 5. May animals killed for protection of crops or livestock be kept for consumption?

-A person entitled to kill animals for crop and livestock protection (see question 4) may keep one deer, bear or elk, if both of the following exist: (1) the land on which the kill occurred was open to public hunting and was not within an area in which a deterrent fence was built, and (2) the entire edible portion of any previously killed and retained deer, bear or elk has been consumed.
+A person entitled to kill animals for crop and livestock protection (see Question 4) may keep one deer, bear, or elk, if both of the following exist: (1) the land on which the kill occurred was open to public hunting and was not within an area in which a deterrent fence was built, and (2) the entire edible portion of any previously killed and retained deer, bear, or elk has been consumed.
 If an animal is kept for food, it may only be eaten in the household of the person making the kill.
-The head and hide of an animal kept for food consumption must be properly salted, placed in safe keeping and turned over to a Game Warden.
-(Code – Section 2124)
+The head and hide of an animal kept for food consumption must be properly salted, placed in safe keeping and turned over to a Wildlife Conservation Officer.
+(GWC – Section 2124)

 6. How may farmers get help shooting game for crop damage?

-Act 26 of 2007 (further detailed in Regulations 147.761-147.765), allows farmers to get additional help in controlling the number of wildlife causing damage to farm crops.
-Farmers may obtain permits from the Game Commission authorizing up to two subpermittees other than family members and employees to assist the farmer in shooting game for crop damage.
-Subpermittees must be PA residents and hold a current PA hunting license to qualify.
+Act 26 of 2007 (further detailed in Regulations 147.761-147.765) allows qualified farmers (see question 4) to get additional help in controlling the number of wildlife causing damage to farm crops.
+Qualified farmers may obtain permits from the Game Commission authorizing up to two sub-permittees, other than family members and employees, to assist the farmer in shooting game for crop damage.
+Sub-permittees must be PA residents and hold a current PA hunting license to qualify.

-The regulations allow immediate program sign-up for properties within Special Regulations areas.
-Landowners in counties outside of Special Regulations must be in access programs for a minimum of two-years, and if the species to be killed is deer, they must have deer control permits.
-Game taken may not be kept for consumption by the farmer or hunter, but must be handled as game shot for crop damage; the PGC must be notified within 24-hours of the shooting, and game is to be dressed and put in a place of safekeeping for conservation officer pick-up.
+The regulations allow immediate program sign-up for properties within Wildlife Management Units (WMU) 5C and 5D (Southeast PA).
+Landowners in counties outside of WMUs 5C and 5D must be in Game Commission access programs for a minimum of two years prior, and if the species to be killed is deer, they must have deer control permits.
+Game taken may not be kept for consumption by the farmer or hunter but must be handled as game shot for crop damage; the PGC must be notified within 24 hours of shooting, and game is to be dressed and put in a place of safekeeping for conservation officer pick-up.

 7. What permit hunting is available to landowners to control deer damage?